-- Opening car doors onto the path of an oncoming motorcycle
+Opening car doors into the path of an oncoming motorcycle

-- Making left-hand turns onto the path of motorcycle
+Making left-hand turns into the path of an oncoming motorcycle

-The vast majority of these accidents involve head-on collisions which can often be fatal to the motorcyclist.
-Injuries sustained in motorcycle accidents can range from road rash, cuts, and bruises to broken bones, internal organ damage, loss of limbs, concussions, sprains, traumatic brain injury, and spinal cord injury.
-A motorcyclist injured in a traffic crash can end up needing months or years to recover and, in the worst cases, may become permanently disabled as in the case of paralysis or amputation.
+A motorcyclist injured in a traffic crash can end up needing months or years to recover and, in the worst cases, may become permanently disabled due to paralysis or amputation.

 Motorcycle Law in Louisiana